Cinnamon Roll Baked Oatmeal

-This Cinnamon Roll Baked Oatmeal is filled with warming cinnamon spices and baked to perfection.
-It’s like enjoying a cross between a cozy bowl of oatmeal and a cinnamon roll for breakfast.
-Plus it’s a healthier alternative and naturally gluten-free!
+This Cinnamon Roll Baked Oatmeal is filled with warming cinnamon spices and baked to fluffy perfection.
+It’s like enjoying a cross between a cozy bowl of oatmeal and a cinnamon roll for breakfast, all while gluten-free and naturally healthy!

 Today’s recipe features a soft and delicious baked oatmeal loaded with cinnamon, coconut sugar and a hint of nutmeg.
-It’s then topped off with a cinnamon swirl sugar and an optional drizzle of coconut butter for oatmeal that really has all the flavours you love in a cinnamon roll!
+It’s then topped off with a cinnamon swirl sugar and an optional drizzle of coconut butter for an oatmeal that really has all the flavours you love from a cinnamon roll!

 This Cinnamon Roll Baked Oatmeal is perfect to serve up for a weekend brunch and will make your home smell amazing as it bakes!